tlswg/sniencryption/sniencryption.md

 to TLS 1.3.
 It only requires a way to signal to the Gateway server that the encrypted application data is actually a ClientHello which is intended for the hidden service.
-We achieve that through the use of a special session resumption ticket, described in
+We achieve that through the use of a special session resumption ticket, described in (#comboticket).
-{{combinedticket}}.
 The Fronting Service will see a session resumption attempt, in which the session context points to a tunnelled session towards the Hidden Service.
 Once the tunneled session is established, encrypted packets will